<aside> 📖

 </aside>

-All Federal candidates must decide to qualify either by paying a fee or by petition and submit qualifying documents to the appropriate qualifying officer by April 24th, 2026.
-Candidates may turn in qualifying documents as early as April 6th, 2026.
-For additional information about qualifying dates visit the Division of Elections Qualifying Information page.
+All Federal candidates must decide to qualify either by paying a fee or by petition and submit qualifying documents to the appropriate qualifying office by June 12, 2026.
+Candidates may turn in qualifying documents as early as May 25th*, 2026**.
+For additional information about qualifying dates visit the* Division of Elections Qualifying Information page.

 <aside> 1️⃣